BonsaiDen/JavaScript-Garden/doc/en/function/arguments.md

 ### Performance Myths and Truths

-The `arguments` object is always created with the only two exceptions being the cases where it is declared as a name inside of a function or one of its formal parameters.
+The only time  the `arguments` object is not created is where it is declared as a name inside of a function or one of its formal parameters.
 It does not matter whether it is used or not.

 Both *getters* and *setters* are **always** created; thus, using it has nearly no performance impact at all, especially not in real world code where there is